 If you were looking to downdraft a range, you would need to purchase an “all-in-one” unit where the downdraft is built-into the range itself.
 JennAir’s JDS1740FP or KitchenAid’s KSED950ESS, pictured below, are excellent all-in-one downdraft ranges.

 Power Packs (sometimes referred to as insert or liner hoods)

 These power packs contain the “guts” of a custom or made-to-order range hood and contain the blower(s), grease trap(s), lights and (usually) controls.
 They are intended mainly for use in custom or wood hoods or “your own” style hood.
 They fit into your own creation or into a shell of wood, plaster or metal manufactured by others.

 Power Packs often come with an easy-to-clean, powder coat metal or stainless steel liner to ensure a snug and easy-to-clean bottom for your hood.
 Now, these will not be pretty, but I did want to illustrate what the insert is going to look like.
-The one I have chosen is the Vent-A-Hood BH234SLDSS which is shown below.
+The one I have chosen is the Vent-A-Hood BH234SLDSS which is shown above.
 All Vent-A-Hood liners come complete with blowers, lights, switches and canopy.
 They are easily installed into your custom hood!

 “How Much Power is enough for My Ventilation?”

 Here’s the technical “deep dive” that you’ll want to be armed with when determining what kind of ventilation is perfect for your needs.